The NFC Forum and the American Public Transportation Association Sign Collaboration Agreement

 Through the MOU, APTA and the NFC Forum will work on joint programs including training courses, white papers, case study analyses, merchant and transportation customer research, webcasts, and hosted events or trade shows.
 APTA will work with the NFC Forum Transport Special Interest Group (SIG) to define approaches for utilization of NFC technology to address a range of needs, including supporting passenger information systems, ticketing, and proof of payment fares.
-APTA will also participate in global workshops led by the Transport SIG with leading standards organizations, including the GSM Association (representing mobile operators), CEN/TC278 (the organization promoting Intelligent Transportation Systems), Smart Ticketing Alliance, and public transportation authorities for the purpose of gathering requirements and harmonizing work across the groups.
+APTA will also participate in global workshops led by the Mobility, Identity and Transport (MIT) Special Interest Group (SIG) with leading standards organizations, including the GSM Association (representing mobile operators), CEN/TC278 (the organization promoting Intelligent Transportation Systems), Smart Ticketing Alliance, and public transportation authorities for the purpose of gathering requirements and harmonizing work across the groups.

 “NFC technology has the power to transform public transport and the passenger experience,” said Koichi Tagawa, NFC Forum Chairman.
 “NFC will not only streamline fare collection but also make transport operations more seamless, efficient, and responsive.
 We look forward to working with APTA to bring these benefits to operators and their passengers worldwide.”